cchen156/Seeing-Motion-in-the-Dark/README.md

 Generally, you will need to pre-process your data in a similar way.
 That is black level subtraction, packing, applying target gain and run some pre-defined temporal filters.
 The test data should be pre-processed in the same way.

+4. What if my GPU memory is too small to train model?

+We provided a `pretrain_on_small.py` for small memory GPUs.
+After the training on small resolution, you will need to finetune it CPU using the `train.py`.

 ## Questions
 If you have addtional questions after reading the FAQ, please email to cchen156@illinois.edu.